 If it's too cold to walk, you can park at the Monterey Bay Park parking lot and watch the water from your car.

 There are plenty of signs to Monterey.
 But here are directions all the way from the 101 northbound.
 Exit at Monterey Peninsula.
 Turn right on Sanborn.
 Follow it for 2 miles and then turn left on Main.
 Follow Hwy 68 for about 15 miles and exit at Monterey.

-Then, to get to Monterey State Beach, turn right on Fremont, right on Camino El Estero, right on Del Monte Avenue, and there is a parking lot on your left beside the bike path.
-You may need to pass it and do a u-turn to pull into it.
+Then, to get to Monterey State Beach, turn right on Fremont, right on Camino El Estero, left on Del Monte Avenue, and then immediately right into the parking lot for Monterey Bay Park.
+Parking is $5 in the machine.